hector4213/Memoir/README.md

 #### Create an entry

 Entries are a unique feature that users can post to stories.
 An entry can have one of four formats.
 Plain text.
 Audio in the form of a SoundCloud embed link, video in the form of a Youtube link either directly copied from your browser, or from a share link.
 Entries are displayed in a chronological order, in a timeline From earliest to latest entry date.

+_An entry should have a format selected, a description  and date for submission.
+Tags are optional._

 ![Timeline](./client/README_images/timeline.png)

 #### Posting an Entry

 Memoir doesn't discriminate when users post an entry to a story, any user can post to any story.
-Except if the user is not original author of the story, the story will not be visible until it is approved by the story author.
-Preventing malicious people from posting distasteful posts.
+If the user is not original author of the story, the entry will not be visible until it is approved by the story author.
+This way we prevent malicious people from posting distasteful posts.
 Entries should somewhat pertain to the story is it posted to.
 For example, you could post an image of a dancing chicken to remind your friend he is not so good at doing the dougie.

 Posting an entry also has the feature of adding tags!
 You can make your entries more memorable with adding tags to your entries.
 With tags in your entries, other users are able to find similar entries with Memoirs search functionality.